-- · Verify accuracy of outstanding treasury transactions by undertaking independent confirmation checks - Ongoing review of treasury procedures and controls - · To provide an opinion as to whether the Annual Report fairly reflects Council's financial and non financial information - · To provide an opinion as to whether compliance with significant legislative requirements have been met
+- Verify accuracy of outstanding treasury transactions by undertaking independent confirmation checks. - Ongoing review of treasury procedures and controls. - To provide an opinion as to whether the Annual Report fairly reflects Council's financial and nonfinancial information. - To provide an opinion as to whether compliance with significant legislative requirements has been met.

-3. Liability Management Policy
+3 Liability Management Policy